richardju97/rubiks-cube-bld/README.md

 # rubiks-cube-bld

-Image processing application that identifies a Rubik's Cube's current permutation and then proceeds to provide step-by-step instructions for solving the cube.
+Image processing application that identifies a cube's current permutation and then proceeds to provide step-by-step instructions for solving the cube.

 # Concept and Application Workflow
 Identifies Rubik's Cube configuration for a side